YacineOuhrouche/Circuits_Repo/BJT_Circuits/DCDC_Converter/README.md

 - The **diode becomes forward-biased**, allowing energy to reach the output.
 - The **capacitor smooths the output voltage**, reducing ripple.

+### Why the output voltage is lower?
+-The boost converter increases the voltage by adding the inductor’s energy to the input voltage.
+The relationship between the output and input voltage is determined by the duty cycle (D):
+- V_out =  V_In/(1-D)
 ---

   📷 **Schematic Diagram:**